kimkablitz/Trivia-Game/README.md

 ## Acknowledgements

-* Thanks to Aaron and the staff from Rutgers Coding Bootcamp for additional help.Additional help from my dedicated friends Nathan& Sofi
+* Thanks to Aaron and the staff from the UW Coding Bootcamp for additional help.Additional help from my dedicated friends Nathan& Sofi